walterrowe/magick-frames/README.md

 Magick Frames makes it fast and easy to apply various styles of elegant borders from clean and simple to 3-dimensional shadowed borders and frames to a beautiful picture frame:

-- (NEW) Support for some common EXIF / IPTC placeholders in text watermarks ("%tag") using -l1="some string" and -l2="some string" label options (see script for full list of supported tags)
+- (NEW) Support for some common EXIF / IPTC placeholders ("%tag") in text watermarks (see script for full list of supported tags).
+With this update text labels will auto-wrap when they extend further than the image width (for example with long captions or keyword lists).

 	- %ISO
 	- %ShutterSpeed
 	- %Aperture